 How does a first look help alleviate stress?

 It gives you more time!
 More time to spend with your spouse on the day of your wedding, and more time for photos.
-All of the brides and grooms portraits, bridal party and family photographs can be done before the ceremony!
-Not only is it WAY easier to wrangle everyone before the ceremony begins, but it also means you won't keep your guests waiting on you between at the reception.
+All of the brides and grooms portraits, bridal party and family photos can be taken before the ceremony.
+Not only is it easier to wrangle everyone before the ceremony begins, but it also means you won't keep your guests waiting on you between at the reception.

 How does a first look work?